 Within my manuscript (version 1.4 thus far), I decidedly omit two big topics (to keep overall readability concise) – Overpopulation, and Social Privacy.
-Having recently read the works of John Calhoun (most notably his mouse “Universe” experiments) did almost stopped me in my tracks as I gradually understand the volatile relationships between those two very large and intertwined – issues of our time.
+Having read the works of John Calhoun (most notably his mouse “Universe” experiments) however did stop me in my tracks.

-That published study, grimly titled “Death Squared: The Explosive Growth and Demise of Mouse Population” attempted exploring all such curiosities at establishing a “Perfect” world.
-A “Universe” without physical end of consumable resources.
+One of his many published studies, grimly titled “Death Squared: The Explosive Growth and Demise of Mouse Population” attempted exploring curiosities at establishing a “Perfect” world.
+A “Universe” with unlimited (given) Resources.

 Enter the “Perfect” Universe (for mice).

-According to the study the overall food and water availability / prepared abundance was so immense; that it became inconsequential as a detrimental factor to the entire experiment.
-It was theoretically calculated that food abundance suffices to the population count of 9,500 but for water supply – suffices 6,144 citizens.
+According to the study the overall food and water availability / prepared abundance was so immense; theoretically it sufficed to cater the population count of 9,500.
+The water supply was theorised to cater up to 6,144 citizens.

-All psycho-social observations; from maternity, nurturing aspects, mating, and reproductive frequencies were assessed throughout the (almost) 1600-day written observational records.
+All social & mating observations; from initiation to upbringing were assessed throughout the (almost) 1600-day written observational records.

-Given the received controversial sentiments amongst the public (and Scientific) communities – the possibility of these mice’s behavioural analogy towards human characteristics or traits still remain disputable for decades even to this day.
-I HIGHLY ENCOURAGE EVERYONE to read the end of the actual published paper itself; as Calhoun attempted to address most (though perhaps not all) skeptical counter arguments and feedbacks.
+Given the received controversial sentiments – the possibility of these mice’s behavioural analogy towards applied human concerns still remain disputable for decades on, even to this day.
+Reading the actual published paper itself still remains highly advisable – because Calhoun himself attempted to address most (though not all) skeptical counter arguments and feedbacks of this experiment.

 1600 days of observations.
 Four (4) phases or overall “evolutions”.